10 Solar, Storage, and Energy Predictions for 2024

 Basic Net Metering

 California’s shift away from net metering will reverberate across states, emboldening utilities to curtail rooftop solar proliferation.
-This transition underscores the intricate interplay between utility interests, regulatory frameworks, and market dynamics.
-The challenges of mitigating utility influence on policy decisions underscore the need for robust governance mechanisms.
+This transition underscores the intricate relationship between utility profit interests, regulatory frameworks, and market dynamics.
+The challenges of mitigating utility influence on policy decisions reiterates the need for population education to dissuade policy makers favoring the electric utilities.

 6. Financial Strain on Solar Installation Companies